 Granting film and photography permits

-This division’s main responsibility is coordinating a uniform presence for WU in all channels of communication.
+The main responsibility of this service office is to coordinate a uniform presence for WU in all channels of communication.
 This includes both visual design elements and planning and coordinating content

 This includes the conceptual design of WU’s corporate design, regulating compliance with the CD concept, compiling and publishing the CD manual, and creating templates for a wide range of media types.
 For more information, please see: WU Corporate Design Services (login required).